B.A.P. Make 2017 K-Pop Comeback With ‘Rose,’ Release Numerous Teasers For BABYz

 Despite all that has happened this month, it is still not done.
 Now Best Absolute Perfect — better known by their acronym B.A.P. — will soon make their first K-pop comeback for 2017 too.
 Right now, they are releasing numerous teasers for BABYZ (the official fan club of B.A.P.) to help build hype.

-News of B.A.P. making their K-pop comeback for 2017 were first made known back in February 6 with a mysterious teaser image that looked like a code.
+News of B.A.P. making their K-pop comeback for 2017 was first made known back on February 6 with a mysterious teaser image that looked like a code.
 Upon further research, the text #FF0000 was found to be the hexadecimal color value for red something many graphic designers would know about.
 The 20170307 is the release date of March 7, 2017.
-Finally, the dots and dashes underneath the date is morse code that spells out “From Noir,” a reference to their second studio album released last year.
+Finally, the dots and dashes underneath the date are morse code that spells out “From Noir,” a reference to their second studio album released last year.

 B.A.P. would continue to be mysterious with their teasers when they released the above image about seven days after the initial image.
 According to Soompi, it is a puzzle with a piece removed.
 The piece missing from the puzzle can be seen as it contains a rose which may reference the #FF0000 hexadecimal number for red in the first teaser.
 As for the rest of the image, there is an image of the painting The Death of Marat by Jacques-Louis David which portrays the death of French revolutionary leader Jean-Paul Marat.
 A blood stain can be seen next to a calendar in which November 5 is circled.
 This can be a reference to the failed Gunpowder Plot known as Guy Fawkes Night.
 Altogether, the foreshadows may point to the graphic novel V for Vendetta.

-Eventually the mysterious teasers would end as more traditional teasers would take their place starting with individual member teasers.
+Eventually, the mysterious teasers would end as more traditional teasers would take their place starting with individual member teasers.
 Jongup and Daehyun were first to be released on February 20 followed by Zelo and Youngjae the next day.

 B.A.P.
 Make 2017 K-Pop Comeback With ‘Rose,’ Release Numerous Teasers For BABYz